shaily5/shaily5/README.md

 ## 📝 About Me

  - 👋 Hi, I’m Shaily Patel
- - 👀 I’m interested in Data Analysis, Python, Cloud and UI/UX
+ - 👀 I’m interested in React, Python, Cloud and UI/UX
  - 👯 I’m looking to collaborate with other content creators
+ - 2024 Goal- Learn more about programming

 ## 📫 How to reach me!
 <p align="left">